 When you first start meditating you’ll soon realize how chaotic are your thought processes and how little control you have over them.
-You’ll realize but for all these years you’ve been a servant to the whims of your mind that often produces harmful thoughts and emotions.
+You’ll realize that for all these years you’ve been a servant to the whims of your mind that often produces harmful thoughts and emotions.

 But after a few meditation sessions, you will experience the moments of waking up from the slumber of your thoughts.

 This is a moment for you to smile because now you’re on your way to achieving a more quiet and peaceful state of mind.

 It was important to realize the truth about the chaos that’s going on in your mind.
 Now it’s time to establish a formal meditative practice.